artpelling/ssm-tools/README.md

 A collection of interoperable Python packages for working with state-space models in acoustics.

 Any discrete-time LTI system can be formulated in state-space.
-The system's action from input u to output y is governed by the so-called state equations:
+The system's action from input $u$ to output $y$ is governed by the so-called state equations:

 $$
 \begin{aligned}